CopernicusPY/pyspace/README.md

+# Update

+This project never really gained any big attention although I still think it is a nice project to have.
+I think it is a really usefull module.
+I am working on a last update that will allow users to fully customize the output to their needs.
+After that, this repo will most likely not be maintained.
+It will not be archived in case someone still wants to use it.
+If you find a bug or want to contribute in any way, feel free to open an issue, I will certainly read it and answer to you as soon as possible.
+Thanks

 # Pyspace ![Version](https://img.shields.io/badge/version-BETA-green)
 PySpace is an easy-to-use open-source NASA API Wrapper.
 Nasa developed a few apis to help the developers explore our world and even better, the space!